ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Unix shells and web servers make heavy use of `fork` and `execve`.

 A shell is an interactive application-level program that runs other programs on behalf of the user.
 Reads a sequence of *read/evaluate* steps and then terminates.
 It basically just reads commands from the `stdin` file and calls `execve`, and has options for foregrounding/backgrounding the process.
 It'll use `waitpid` to wait for the job to terminate.

+Within unix a shell typically refers to a command-line shell.
+But a shell is just simply an interface that allows users to launch programs.
+So the Windows "window managers" or "desktop environments" are all examples of shells.
+For MacOS, "Finder" is a the graphical shell used to interact with the machine.
+For Unix, GNOME provides a graphical shell as a part of its GNOME desktop environment.

+A terminal-emulator is a programs that emulates old-style video terminals.
+In practice this means it reads and writes text streams and usually supports text escape sequences for things like color.
+As it's a text-based interface, it's used when the application to be run requires a command-line interface.
+Typically a terminal emulator runs a command-line shell like bash or zsh which, as mentioned above, is a user-space program that can launch other programs.

+So terminal emulators and shells are often used interchangeably but they are actually different.

 ## 8.5 Signals
 Linux signals are a higher form of ECF that allow processes and the kernel to interrupt other processes with different events.